AriaTheCurseling/obsidian/MOBA/Characters/Berserker.md

 exhilerated is both joy and wrath effects

 E - Fancy Footwork
+Dash a tiny distance

-joy swap position with target (rotating both champs 180 degrees)
+serene suspends other abilities wrath dash is jagged, kicking 3 times joy swap position with target (rotating both champs 180 degrees) exhilerated is jagged and swaps 3 times